anphetamina/GG-well-trade/README.md

 If new items are added to the game please use the "Update items" function under the Menu and expect a new update.
 For newer versions please refer to this page or to my profiles.

-If you like my work, please donate, I really appreciated it :)
+If you like my work, please donate, I really appreciated any type of donations :)

 [![Paypal](https://www.paypal.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=QH56EW28TJGEY)